memob0x/heavyPreloader/README.md

 ## [Stylesheets](https://memob0x.github.io/loader/demo/css/index.html)

-Loader supports `text/css` media type so it can be used as an asynchronous stylesheets load callback (which is a quite an [ancient cross-browser issue](https://www.phpied.com/when-is-a-stylesheet-really-loaded/)).
+`Loader` supports `text/css` MIME type so it can be used as an asynchronous stylesheets load callback (which is a quite an [ancient cross-browser issue](https://www.phpied.com/when-is-a-stylesheet-really-loaded/)).

 ```javascript
 // loading a new visual theme and a new app area